top of page

 Equine Physiotherapy

 Horses may show very subtle or obvious signs of discomfort.
-This can be through changes within the behaviors on the ground and or in ridden work.
-Horses are able to compensate for injuries and discomfort well, so loss of performance or subtle changes in their behaviors can indicate there is some musculoskeletal discomfort.
-Due to the wide variety of disciplines that horses participate in different muscle groups are being used, this can result in tension and soreness.
-Physiotherapy is not just for performance and injured horses, every horse can benefit from physiotherapy as tension can arise from the everyday function of horses as well as improving health of tissues to prevent injury and improve quality of life.
+This can be through changes within their behaviours on the ground and/or in ridden work.
+Horses can compensate for injuries and discomfort well, so loss of performance or subtle changes in their behaviours can indicate that there may be musculoskeletal discomfort.
+Every horse can benefit from physiotherapy whether you have a happy hacker, a companion, an all-rounder, or a high performing competition horse.
+Working to detect and treat areas of tension, promote injury recovery, and improve tissue health, everyday function, and quality of life.

-Physiotherapy works with manual therapies to reduce pain, mobilise joints, improve muscular strength and muscle condition.
-As well as treatment for specific conditions and injuries, to rehabilitate and speed up recovery time.
+Physiotherapy works with manual techniques, electrotherapies, and exercise prescription to reduce pain, mobilise joints, and improve muscular strength and condition.

 Common conditions that can benefit from veterinary physiotherapy treatment: